 June is the time to really enjoy your garden as the sun’s warmth (hopefully!) continues well into the evening.
 It’s a great time to see the more nocturnal visitors in your garden including bats, moths, badger and hedgehogs.
 Read on to find out more about what to do, what to see and what to plant this month to get the very best out of your garden.

-Also, don’t forget to let us know if you see a red soldier beetle – it’s our Species of the Month and you can record your sighting here.
+Also, don’t forget to let us know if you see a crab spider – it’s our Species of the Month and you can record your sighting here.

 What to do:

 - Lift and divide overcrowded bulbs such as bluebells or snowdrops

 - Keep your newly planted shrubs and trees well watered to help them establish

 - If you’re hanging basket is looking leggy cut back to encourage bushy growth